doctorfree/RoonCommandLine/markdown/set_zone_group.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Set_zone_group is distributed under an Open Source license.
+SET_ZONE_GROUP is distributed under an Open Source license.
-See the file LICENSE in the Set_zone_group source distribution for information on terms &amp; conditions for accessing and otherwise using Set_zone_group and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the SET_ZONE_GROUP source distribution for information on terms &amp; conditions for accessing and otherwise using SET_ZONE_GROUP and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues